Novel five-dimensional rotating Lifshitz black holes with electric and axionic charges

 where the coefficient $A_{x_2}^{(0)}$ is interpreted as the source of a conjugated current $J_{x_2}$, with $A_{x_2}^{(z+1)}$ related to the expectation value, $\langle J_{x_2}\rangle \sim A_{x_2}^{(z+1)}$.
 Applying the Ohm's law, we obtain an expression for the AC conductivity

-Obtaining an analytical expression for the AC conductivity is challenging due to the highly non-linear nature of the perturbation equation~\eqref{eq:maxeq_Ax}.
-Therefore, we resort to numerical methods to study the frequency dependence of this quantity.
+Although the fluctuation equation \eqref{eq:maxeq_Ax} is linear once the background is fixed, obtaining an analytic solution is still difficult.
+We therefore solve it numerically by integrating from the horizon to the boundary, imposing ingoing wave conditions at the horizon \eqref{eq:AxH} and extracting the conductivity from the asymptotic behavior of the solution \eqref{eq:AxB}.

 Figure~\ref{fig:sigma1} illustrates the influence of the background rotation on the AC conductivity as a function of frequency while keeping the critical exponent fixed.
-As $\omega/T_c \to 0$, $\text{Re}[\sigma]$, exhibits a vanishing trend, which is followed by the sudden appearance of a delta function at zero frequency.
-This is consistent with the divergent behavior of $\text{Im}[\sigma]$ in this regime.
+As $\omega/T_c \to 0$, $\mathrm{Re}[\sigma]$ tends to vanish, while $\mathrm{Im}[\sigma]$ shows a divergent behavior in this regime which indicates the existence of a pole at $\omega=0$.
+According to the Kramers--Kronig relations,

+such a pole at $\omega=0$ implies a delta-function contribution in the real part, $\mathrm{Re}[\sigma] \sim \pi \delta[\omega]$ at $\omega =0$.
+Such a feature is the hallmark of perfect DC conductivity that signals the onset of the superconducting phase \cite{Hartnoll:2008vx}.
 In addition, this low-frequency suppression of $\text{Re}[\sigma]$ signals the opening of a frequency gap, which becomes less pronounced as the rotation parameter increases, suggesting that the superconducting state is weakened by the presence of the rotation.
 At high frequencies, $\text{Re}[\sigma]$ shows a smooth, monotonic increase, while $\text{Im}[\sigma]$ gradually decays to zero, indicating a transition to a normal state.

 In contrast, in Figure~\ref{fig:sigma2} we examine the impact of the critical exponent on the conductivity while keeping the rotation parameter fixed.
 A qualitatively similar behavior is observed here compared to the preceding situation.
 However, in this case, increasing the degree of anisotropy---encoded in the critical exponent---enhances the superconducting state, as indicated by a sharper frequency gap and a more pronounced suppression of $\text{Re}[\sigma]$ at low frequencies.